Billing Procedures

 Undergraduates

 All questions about financial aid should be directed to Financial Aid, 203 Day Hall.
-Call (607) 255-5145 Monday-Thursday, 10:00 a.m. - 1:00 p.m. and 2:00 p.m. - 4:00 p.m.,or email finaid@cornell.edu.
+Call (607) 255-5145 Monday-Friday, 10:00 a.m. - 1:00 p.m. and 2:00 p.m. - 4:00 p.m.,or email finaid@cornell.edu.
 Visit their website at finaid.cornell.edu

 For federal Direct Loans, first-time borrowers must sign a Direct Loans Master Promissory Note (MPN) and complete Entrance Counseling.
 Loans will not disburse to the bursar account until these two steps are completed.